9-FS/nhentai_archivist/readme.md

 - nHentai contains a lot of duplicates.
 There is currently no way to filter them out.
 See [issue #6](https://github.com/9-FS/nhentai_archivist/issues/6).

 - The [nHentai search API](https://nhentai.net/info/) does not match whole words only; or at least I can't figure out how.
 For example, searching the artist "mana" will download "mana-ko" and "aoi manabu", everything with mana in it.
 This does not affect (normal) tags as far as I have experienced.
 I recommend to always double check your `NHENTAI_TAGS` with a search on nhentai.net.
 See [issue #10](https://github.com/9-FS/nhentai_archivist/issues/10).

+- Multiple tag searches can not be combined via logical OR.
+The current workaround is to have multiple `docker-compose.yaml` each defining a different search by defining `NHENTAI_TAGS` in their environment section and then playing round robin with the container that is being used.
+See [issue #11](https://github.com/9-FS/nhentai_archivist/issues/11).